 Slow Food Melbourne Farmers' Market

-Beneath the grey spires of the historic Abbotsford Convent is a market that champions an era when you know the farmer who grew your potatoes, and when tomatoes tasted like real tomatoes.
-Open the fourth Saturday of each month, seasonal, organic food...Markets Saturday October 22 2016 - Friday January 20 2017Read more
+Beneath the grey spires of the historic Abbotsford Convent is a market that champions an era when you know the farmer who grew your potatoes, and when tomatoes tasted like real tomatoes (not overly acidic and/or bland balls of mush).
+Open the fourth...Markets Saturday January 26 2019 - Sunday January 27 2019